Skip to content

 What is a fixed indexed annuity with an income rider?

-What’s the difference between account value and benefit base?
+What’s the difference between account value and the income (benefit) base?

 What happens if the account value goes to zero?

-If you follow the rider rules, lifetime income payments continue even after account value depletion—the guarantee is backed by the insurer’s claims-paying ability.
+If you follow the rider’s withdrawal rules, the income rider may continue paying the guaranteed lifetime income even after the account value is depleted.
+The guarantee is backed by the insurer’s claims-paying ability and is governed by the contract’s terms.

 Can I add my spouse for joint lifetime income?